mochi-neko/dynamic-unity-avatar-generator/README.md

 # dynamic-unity-avatar-generator
-Dynamically generates `UnityEngine.Avatar` from skeleton bones at runtime.
+Dynamically generates humanoid `UnityEngine.Avatar` from skeleton bones at runtime.

 ## How to import by Unity Package Manager